-City of York Historic Environment Record

-2 Patrick Nuttgens, 2007

-Interventions into this early to late medieval streetscape are not readily apparent.
-St Leonard's Place, part of an 18th century speculative urban transformation associated with the construction of the Theatre Royal and the set piece St Leonard's Place crescent, is relatively modest1.
-Not long after the two city centre market areas, St Sampson's Square and The Pavement were linked through the creation of Parliament Street2.
-Perhaps the most profound change, in the later 19th century, Duncombe Place replaced medieval Lop Lane opening up views of the Minster from Museum Street (also new) and creating a large open space at the west front3.
+© Crown copyright and database rights 2014 Ordnance Survey 100020818 City of York Historic Environment Record Patrick Nuttgens, 2007 Interventions into this early to late medieval streetscape are not readily apparent.
+St Leonard's Place, part of an early 19th century speculative urban transformation associated with the construction of the Theatre Royal and the set piece St Leonard's Place crescent, is relatively modest.
+Not long after the two city centre market areas, St Sampson's Square and The Pavement were linked through the creation of Parliament Street.
+Perhaps the most profound change, in the later 19th century, Duncombe Place replaced medieval Lop Lane opening up views of the Minster from Museum Street (also new) and creating a large open space at the west front.
 Once heavily trafficked (connecting through to the A64), this is now a rather uncomfortable space, still a carriageway but with few vehicle movements.
 Piccadilly, part created in the late 19th century and completed in the early 20th century opened up an undeveloped and relatively underused part of the city.
-Deangate and Stonebow are two 20th century new roads designed to relieve congestion and improve the through flow of traffic, Deangate only being closed to traffic in the 1980s4.
+Deangate and Stonebow are two 20th century new roads designed to relieve congestion and improve the through flow of traffic, Deangate only being closed to traffic in the 1980s.

-Graphic illustrating the general history of the present road and street system in the historic core (some streets and roads have been left out for clarity) - I When compared with the set piece 18th and 19th century urban transformations of places like Bath, Harrogate and Cheltenham. - 2 Created in 1840 to relieve congestion on the traditional Pavement market and the Thursday Market in St Sampson's Square and create a much enlarged market. - 3 Pushed through by the then Dean of York Minster. - 4 Hard to believe now, but Deangate was one of the main bus routes through the city.
+When compared with the set piece 18th and 19th century urban transformations of places like Bath, Harrogate and Cheltenham.
+Roman Medieval 18th &19th 20th City walls © Crown copyright and database rights 2014 Ordnance Survey 100020818 Graphic illustrating the general history of the present road and street system in the historic core (some streets and roads have been left out for clarity) Historic core conservation area Created in 1840 to relieve congestion on the traditional Pavement market and the Thursday Market in St Sampson's Square and create a much enlarged market.
+Pushed through by the then Dean of York Minster.

+Hard to believe now, but Deangate was one of the main bus routes through the city.
 Traffic has been an issue throughout the 20th century and continues to be significant in the early part of the 21st century.
 Since the 1930s there have been many plans for inner and outer ring roads which would have had profound impacts on the morphology of the city.
 The 1948, Plan for the City of York, proposed the creation of a substantial inner ring road and a green belt, all aimed at providing a more fitting setting for the city walls and relieving congestion.
 The plan, supported by the York Civic Trust, failed at Ministerial level and was never implemented.
 Had it been, the historic core would surely have suffered a devastating severance from the rest of the city. "...Our streets, which were wide enough in the days when horse drawn traffic hardly existed, seem narrow today.
 The modern railway with the large station, its extensive works and sidings, occupying so large a part of the present city, was non-existent within the lifetime of my parents.
 The problem of motor traffic, of buses, heavy vans and private cars has only recently come to us, and still has to be solved."
 J.B.Morrell, foreword to the 1948 Plan for the city of York